Wayground Alternative for Language Teachers

 Is Wayground the same as Quizizz?+

 Yes.
-Wayground is the new brand name for Quizizz, adopted in 2024 as part of a repositioning toward a broader learning platform.
-All existing Quizizz accounts and content migrated to Wayground.
-The core product — game codes, leaderboards, gamified quiz mechanics — remained the same under the new name.
+Wayground is the new brand name for Quizizz, announced in June 2025 as part of a repositioning toward a broader classroom learning platform.
+Existing Quizizz accounts and content moved under the Wayground brand.

 Why did Quizizz change its name to Wayground?+